Java vs Kotlin: An Honest Comparison

 No more null pointers

-Named as a billion-dollar mistake, the null pointer exceptions cost many companies lots of time and money as they attempted to fix these exceptions or avoid them in code.
+Named a billion-dollar mistake, the null pointer exceptions cost many companies lots of time and money as they attempted to fix these exceptions or avoid them in code.

 • An explicit call to throw NullPointerException(),